This can be done by going online to the Securus website securustech.net.

 Attorneys may visit from 9:00 am - 11:00 am, 1:00 pm - 4:00 pm, and 7:00 pm - 9:00 pm daily.
 Attorneys may visit on Saturday and Sunday in booking during the times listed above.

 Clergy may visit from 9:00 am - 11:00 am, 1:00 pm - 4:00, and 7:00 pm - 9:00 pm Tuesday and Thursday.
 Clergy may visit on Saturday in booking during the times listed above.
 Attorneys and Clergy must bring documentation identifying their position.
-Attorney and Clergy visits do not count against the two free visits per week allowed to inmates.
 Attorneys may use the attorney visitation rooms in the visiting lobby.
 Clergy will be allowed free visits on the on-site video monitors, however, it will be necessary to be cleared by visiting staff.

-Attorneys and Clergy are welcome to use the remote online visiting from outside computers and mobile devices, however, the $12.00 fee will apply for each visit (promotional rates may apply).
+Attorneys and Clergy are welcome to use the remote online visiting from outside computers and mobile devices, however, the $5.00 plus taxes up to $5.95 per 25 - minute visit will apply.

 All visits will be monitored.
 Inappropriate behavior from either party is prohibited and may result in termination of the visit and a loss of future visiting privileges.
 The deputy monitoring the visit decides what is inappropriate based on the dress code.
 A dress code violation will result in immediate termination of the visit.
 Nudity of any type, even between spouses, is inappropriate.